confluentinc/schema-registry/README.md

 Schema Registry
 ================

-Schema Registry provides a serving layer for your metadata.
-It provides a RESTful interface for storing and retrieving Avro schemas.
-It stores a versioned history of all schemas, provides multiple compatibility settings and allows evolution of schemas according to the configured compatibility setting.
-It provides serializers that plug into Kafka clients that handle schema storage and retrieval for Kafka messages that are sent in the Avro format.
+Confluent Schema Registry provides a serving layer for your metadata.
+It provides a RESTful interface for storing and retrieving your Avro®, JSON Schema, and Protobuf schemas.
+It stores a versioned history of all schemas based on a specified subject name strategy, provides multiple compatibility settings and allows evolution of schemas according to the configured compatibility settings and expanded support for these schema types.
+It provides serializers that plug into Apache Kafka® clients that handle schema storage and retrieval for Kafka messages that are sent in any of the supported formats.

 This README includes the following sections: